mui/material-ui/docs/data/material/components/steppers/steppers.md

 {{"component": "modules/components/ComponentLinkHeader.js"}}

 :::info
-Steppers are no longer documented in the [Material Design guidelines](https://material.io/), but Material UI will continue to support them.
+This component is no longer documented in the [Material Design guidelines](https://material.io/), but Material UI will continue to support it.
 :::

 ## Horizontal stepper